Schools Outdoor Learning

-Delivered by our Accredited Practitioner for the Institute of Outdoor Learning
+Delivered by our qualified teacher and Accredited Practitioner for the Institute of Outdoor Learning

-We have a number of different options.
-From individual class experiences to whole school Outdoor Festivals.
-Whatever your educational need we can design a be-spoke outdoor experience for you.
+We have a number of different packages.
+From individual class experiences to whole school Outdoor Learning training and support or a cluster Outdoor Festival.
+Whatever your educational need we can design a be-spoke outdoor experience or training for you.

 Whole school challenges can be arranged where all classes from reception to year 6 can be included in an exciting and innovative fun learning experience.

-Alternatively we can come in and take one class for Outdoor learning.
+We can come in and take one class for Outdoor learning.
 This could be an 'Outdoor' follow up and enhance some learning that is already being taught or we can design a be-spoke lesson for an Outdoor Learning experience.
-This approach can be a day where numerous classes in different Key Stages rotate through the learning - we will differentiate the learning for you.

 Whole Day Course

 Using activities in Mindfulness and the inspiration of the Tipi this day long course is both active and thought provoking.
 There are plenary activities that can be developed after the day has finished to enable pupils to continue their Mindfulness journey.